About Adoption Rhode Island

 The Impact of our Emergency Assistance Services for At Risk Youth

-Since 2017, we have provided nearly $15,000 worth of emergency basic needs such as food, single ride RIPTA bus tickets, clothing, and household items for young adults in need and have provided information and referrals for several young adults who have exited the foster care system, including information about rental assistance, child care assistance, employment, and more.
+Since 2017, we have provided over $15,000 worth of emergency basic needs such as food, single ride RIPTA bus tickets, clothing, and household items for young adults in need and have provided information and referrals for several young adults who have exited the foster care system, including information about rental assistance, child care assistance, employment, and more.
 We have convened the first Foster Care Alumni group in RI, which was well attended and will continue to meet regularly.
 We are currently awaiting approval from the Foster Care Network of America as a RI chapter.

 We have been instrumental contributors to the state’s pilot and first official Youth Point in Time Count as well as the development of the state’s plan to end youth homelessness.
 We have also convened the Youth Futures Council, a group of prominent community, business, and philanthropic leaders, who have an interest in improving outcomes for youth and young adults transitioning from foster care.
 This group held the first Youth Leadership Summit for foster youth in RI, which had approximately 70 youth in attendance and very positive participant feedback.